psr7-sessions/storageless/docs/limitations.md

 Note that this approach also defeats the benefits of StorageLessSession, therefore you may want to just use traditional sessions.

+This limitation is also why StorageLessSession should only be used with secure (TLS) HTTPS connections: if any session is spoofed, there is no way to lock out an attacker.

 #### Increased network traffic

 This is a very minor detail, but you may have increased network transfer